telethar/ALttPDoorRandomizer/docs/Customizer.md

 #### NotPlacementGroup

 You may define an item and a list of locations that an item should not be placed at.
 This will apply to all items of that type.
 The logic is considered for this.
 If it is otherwise impossible, the item will be considered for the listed locations.
 This is important for small key layouts mostly, but it will try other locations first.

+#### PreferredPlacementGroup

+You may define a list of items and a list of locations.
+Those items will be considered first for placements and the logic will attempt to place those items in those locations first.
+If there are more item than locations or vice versa, the leftover items or location will be treated normally.
+(Although, the leftover items will be placed earlier by the algorithm than those not listed)

 ### entrances